 The main difference between feelings and emotions is that feelings are experienced consciously.
 Emotions may be either conscious or subconscious.

 The basic emotions can be categorized as follows:

 Did you Like these Adjectives of Feelings Games and Activities?

 Yes?
 Thought so!
 Then you’re going to love this book over on Amazon: 39 No-Prep/Low-Prep ESL Speaking Activities for Teenagers and Adults.
 It’s the book you need if you want to have better English classes with minimal prep time.
 Sounds awesome, right?
 It is!

 The key to happy, engaged students is a variety of interesting activities in your classes.
 This book will help you do just that and make it through the semester in style.

 Does it sound like exactly what you might need?
 Check it out for yourself over on Amazon, but only if you want a serious dose of ESL teaching awesome in your life:

 What did you think about these ESL games and activities for adjectives of emotion and feelings?
 Do you have another activity that you’d like to recommend to us?
+If you are interested in teaching another topic, take a look at the list of school subjects.
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy English teachers, like yourself, find this useful resource.